-The Department of Biochemistry and Molecular Biology and the Department of Mathematics and Computer Science at the University of Southern Denmark (Associate Professor Veit Schwämmle and Assistant Professor Konrad Krawczyk) invite applicants for a postdoctoral fellowship within the field of Bioinformatics to be filled as soon as possible, earliest by 1 March 2022, for a period of one year, extendible for another year.
-Application deadline: 15 February 2022.
+The Department of Biochemistry and Molecular Biology and the Department of Mathematics and Computer Science at the University of Southern Denmark (Associate Professor Veit Schwämmle and Assistant Professor Konrad Krawczyk) invite applications for a postdoctoral fellowship within the field of bioinformatics to be filled as soon as possible, earliest by 1 September 2022, for a period of one year, extendible for another year.
+Application deadline: 15 August 2022.

-The selected candidate will develop a proof-of-concept framework for detecting antibody-derived peptide signatures in proteomics datasets.
-More specifically, the research project entails the analysis of millions of B-cell receptor sequences by machine learning to determine disease-specific antibody peptides that can be detected in proteomics datasets.
-These peptides will be confirmed by extensively re-searching public and in-house proteomics data.
-This project will start with data from COVID-19 related studies as the main use case.
+The selected candidate will develop a proof of concept framework for detecting disease-specific antibodies in proteomics datasets.
+More specifically, the research project entails the analysis of millions of B-cell receptor sequences by machine learning to determine relevant antibody peptides for detection in proteomics datasets.
+These peptides will be confirmed by re-searching public and in-house proteomics data using modern identification algorithms.

 The Computational Biology Group at the Department of Mathematics and Computer Science covers a range of multidisciplinary topics from biological data federation, genomics, network biology and immunoinformatics.

 We are seeking outstanding candidates with strong analytical and problem-solving skills, who are strong in written and oral communication (in English) and have documented experience in machine learning (in particular deep learning) and bioinformatics.
 Expertise in handling and understanding protein mass spectrometry data is an advantage, but not a requirement.
 The successful candidate will participate in independent research projects and assist in the supervision of undergraduate students.